Norwegian literature: Beyond social realism (1980–2000)

 The period showed a rising interest in crime literature.
 Jon Michelet, Gunnar Staalesen, Kim Småge and Fredrik Skagen all were well appreciated by Norwegian readers.
 In the 1990s female crime writers such as Karin Fossum and Anne Holt had great success – the latter's works featured a female investigator.
 Interest in crime has in no way decreased since the turn of the millennium, and a number of writers have either specialized in crime or have alternated between crime and other prose.
 Jo Nesbø, Kurt Aust, Unni Lindell, Tom Egeland, Tom Kristensen, Jørn Lier Horst, Stein Morten Lier and Kjell Ola Dahl are among the authors in this category.
 A stream of translated crime, especially from Sweden and Britain, have influenced Norwegian authors of this genre.

 Another clear trend is an interest in biographies, especially of authors and artists.
 Many of the significant living writers during the 1980s have written one or more biographies of deceased artist or other colleagues.
 In addition, several significant biographies were written.
 The Fall of the Sun God.
 Knut Hamsun by Jørgen Haugan and Ingar Sletten Kolloen's Knut Hamsun biography received great attention.
 There is a trend in these modern biographies – similar to today's cinema and unlike the past – to use source material of a private character.

 In poetry Rolf Jacobsen's Nattåpent sold almost 20,000 copies and Harald Sverdrup's Lysets øyeblikk was also very well received.
 Stein Mehren, Tor Ulven and Paal-Helge Haugen also published significant collections of poetry during this decade.
 Jan Erik Vold wrote some of his most political poetry, reminiscent of the 1970s, during the 1990s.
 The new and emerging poetry shows great diversity.
 However, only the rare collection of poetry achieves substantial sales or circulation.
 Poetry can be said to be in a crisis state, unlike newer novels, which often are published in large quantities as the month's book for book clubs.

 Theater audiences show only moderate interest in new Norwegian plays.
 Hence drama has been overshadowed by prose and poetry, with one exception: Jon Fosse.
 Fosse, through the 1990s and later, has achieved an international acclaim not enjoyed by any other Norwegian playwright since Ibsen.

 21st century

 Karl Ove Knausgård had worldwide success with his six-volume series of autobiographical novels entitled My Struggle (Min kamp in Norwegian) and was described by Wall Street Journal as "one of the 21st-century's greatest literary sensations".
-Knausgård is also the author of novels (Ute av verden, En tid for alt, Morgenstjernen), the autobiographical The Seasons Quartet and essay collections.
+Knausgård is also the author of novels (Ute av verden, En tid for alt, Morgenstjernen), the autobiographical Seasons Quartet and essay collections.